HW-PlayersPatch/File_Share/ChangeLists/Build 01-07 Change List.md

 # Build 5 Change List | Dec 3, 2017

 ## Improvements
-* The game mode now says "Homeworld Remastered v2.3" when hosting games in multiplayer.
+* The patch name is now visible when hosting games in multiplayer.